Zielak/cardsGame/docs/docs/getting-started/server-side/action-templates.md

 }
 ```

-## 1. `interaction`
+## 1. Interaction

-Interactions definition may relate to player interacting with an in-game object, or sending a custom command.
+Interactions definition may relate to player interacting with an in-game object, or sending a custom command by clicking some UI element.

 ### A) _Player interacts with game entity_